Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Abstract

 \section{Abstract}

 We consider the Schr\"odinger bridge problem which, given ensemble measurements of the initial and final configurations of a stochastic dynamical system and some prior knowledge on the dynamics, aims to reconstruct the ``most likely'' evolution of the system compatible with the data.
-Most existing literature assume Brownian reference dynamics and are implicitly limited to potential-driven dynamics.
+Most existing literature assume Brownian reference dynamics, and are implicitly limited to modelling systems driven by the gradient of a potential energy.
 We depart from this regime and consider reference processes described by a multivariate Ornstein-Uhlenbeck process with generic drift matrix $\bm{A} \in \mathbb{R}^{d \times d}$.
-When $\bm{A}$ is asymmetric, this corresponds to a non-equilibrium system with non-conservative forces at play: this is important for applications to biological systems, which are naturally exist out-of-equilibrium.
-In the case of Gaussian marginals, we derive explicit expressions that characterise the solution of both the static and dynamic Schr\"odinger bridge.
-For general marginals, we propose \textsc{mvOU-OTFM}, a simulation-free algorithm based on flow and score matching for learning the Schr\"odinger bridge.
+When $\bm{A}$ is asymmetric, this corresponds to a non-equilibrium system in which non-gradient forces are at play: this is important for applications to biological systems, which naturally exist out-of-equilibrium.
+In the case of Gaussian marginals, we derive explicit expressions that characterise exactly the solution of both the static and dynamic Schr\"odinger bridge.
+For general marginals, we propose \textsc{mvOU-OTFM}, a simulation-free algorithm based on flow and score matching for learning an approximation to the Schr\"odinger bridge.
 In application to a range of problems based on synthetic and real single cell data, we demonstrate that \textsc{mvOU-OTFM} achieves higher accuracy compared to competing methods, whilst being significantly faster to train.